mihaildono/padawan-project/youngling/introduction.md

 > ―Yoda

 The computer thinks in a logical way.
 Humans do not.
-The biggest challenges for a developer who is just starting out is learnign basic algorithmic thinking and the related vocabulary.
+The biggest challenges for a developer who is just starting out is learning basic algorithmic thinking and the related vocabulary.
 The introduction part of JS is split into two parts - arrays and objects, as those are the basic data structures of the language.
 There will be sample